losrobbos/react-native-guide/README.md

 - Stack navigator

 You probably can see in the sample:
-- a lot of React concepts still work the very same as in a React native application
+- a lot of React concepts still work the very same in a React native application
 - also state management is practically the same (both for Context & Redux)

 The main differences: